nlile/mongodb-capmonster-recapcha-api/README.md

 on workstations/servers that do not belong to the same LAN.

-ZennoLab's CapMonster is a Windows software package for recognizing captchas and is a self-hosted alternative to CapMonster.cloud
+ZennoLab's CapMonster is a Windows software package for recognizing captchas and is a self-hosted alternative to CapMonster.cloud.
+CapMonster2 automatically intercepts captchas from local programs and can be configured to receive requests from a local network.
+This repo is a basic middleware that lets your CapMonster instance receive and solve ReCaptchas from anywhere.

-_Please be aware that the CapMonster TOS states you "may only use the software for personal purposes."_
+_Please be aware that the CapMonster TOS states you "may only use the software for personal purposes."
+This middleware should not be used for paid recognition services._

 ## Project Structure